- Get The Facts

 - Our Vision

-Albert Jacob, our new WA Environment Minister now has all of the submissions and documentation on his desk and will soon decide whether or not he will allow the destruction of Point Peron, a public Regional Park at Mangles Bay in Rockingham, by developers who want to dig it out, dredge it and turn it into an exclusive private canal housing estate and commercial marina, as proposed by Cedar Woods and LandCorp (http://manglesbaymarina.com.au/).
+Despite the so called Mangles Bay proposal getting WA Environmental approval it is far from being a done deal.
+The proposal is now being considered by the Federal Environment Minister Greg Hunt and it is he who will decide whether or not he will allow the destruction of Point Peron, a public regional park by developers who want to dig it out, dredge it and turn it into an exclusive canal housing estate with an inland marina tacked on as proposed by Cranford Pty Ltd and LandCorp http://manglesbaymarina.com.au

 2. The State Government has just had to fork out over $28M to bail out the canal/marina development disaster at Port Geographe;